-Invited States Signatories should nominate participant(s) who are Station Operators involved in the operation and maintenance of the following stations:
+Invited State Signatories should nominate participant(s) who are station operators involved in the operation and maintenance of the following stations:

 Applications from other stations using SAUNA equipment may be considered on a space available basis.

-In an effort to ensure that relevant technical training is provided to the appropriate person, nominated technical staff of IMS radionuclide stations should be directly responsible for the operation and maintenance of SAUNA noble gas systems.
+In an effort to ensure that relevant technical training is provided to the appropriate person, please nominate technical staff of IMS radionuclide stations directly responsible for the operation and maintenance of SAUNA noble gas systems.

 Applicants are encouraged to complete the following e-learning modules:

 Nominations together with the registration form(s) should be submitted only through established official channels (Permanent Missions to the Preparatory Commission for the CTBTO or Ministries of Foreign Affairs) to the PTS point of contact, no later than 10 March 2023.